Why are some people so susceptible to quackery?

-Make an appointment with a “practitioner” who is using the “machine” to evaluate your health, and you’re guaranteed to walk out of the office with hundreds of dollars worth of “necessary supplements” that they’ll insist are vital to bring you back to health.
-Don’t we all wish it to be so.
+Make an appointment with a “practitioner” who is using the “machine” to evaluate your health, and you’re guaranteed to walk out of the office with hundreds of dollars worth of “necessary supplements” that they will insist are vital for bringing you back to health.
+Don’t we all wish it to be so?

 Barrett says that using these devices for diagnostic purposes is very dangerous because “the transmittal of false or misleading health information can cause emotional harm, a false sense of security, or a false set of beliefs that can lead to unwise decisions.”
 Even “new age” medical doctor Andrew Weil, MD says that relying on the “highly dubious method can be harmful if you have a serious disorder and can delay proper treatment.”

 The phrases “complementary therapy” and “alternative therapy” are often used as if they mean the same thing, sometimes combined into one phrase – complementary and alternative therapies (CAMs).

 It is not always easy to decide whether something is a complementary or alternative therapy.
 But there is an important difference.

 A complementary therapy means you can use it alongside your conventional medical treatment.
 It may help you to feel better and cope better with your disease and treatment.

 Some examples of complementary therapies are acupuncture, herbal medicine, massage, yoga, and visualization.
 Controlled research trials have been conducted on these therapies … some work better than others for different things.
 For example, the Anxiety and Depression Association of American writes that yoga, which combines physical postures, breathing exercises, meditation, as well as other forms of regular physical exercise may help alleviate anxiety and depression.